-In order to summarize and to apply the knowledge gained in the previous units, the electronic structure and the magnetic ground state of two appropriate model systems will be discussed.
+In order to summarize and to apply the knowledge gained in the previous units, the electronic structure and the magnetic ground state of appropriate model systems will be discussed.
 First, I will analyze the spin-polarized molecular levels of the iron dimer.
 Second, the band structure and spin-polarized DOS of bulk bcc iron will be presented and explained.
 A third system, La(Fe,Si)13, will be used to extend the scope to systems of emerging practical relevance.
 The peculiar electronic structure of this compound yields an extraordinarily flat dependence of the total energy on the magnetic moment and a related strong susceptibility to external influence (magnetic field, temperature, pressure).
 As a consequence, La(Fe,Si)13 is a favored candidate for magneto-caloric applications.
+A final remark will be spent on topological insulators, recently disclosed non-magnetic systems with surface spin currents protected by the topology of the bulk band structure.